docmh/truthtrail/README.md

 ## Installation 🛠️

 TruthTrail has a server and a client part.
-The server part is written in TypeScript and the client part is a simple HTML file with JavaScript.
+The server part is a Node.js script and the client part is a simple HTML file with JavaScript.

 ### Installation From Source 📦